cseelye/terrain-model/README.md

                   --output output/hitw.blend
 ```

-4. The last step hasn't been containerized yet, so it requires installing Blender 3.1 on your machine and running the script directly on your machine (not in the container).
+4. The last step isn't polished yet; it hasn't been containerized, so it requires installing Blender 3.1 on your machine, installing the required python modules, running the script directly on your machine (not in the container), and it only runs on macOS.
 Eventually this step and the previous will be combined into a single script that will run in the container.
 ```
 ./finish_model.py --blender-file output/hitw.blend \
                   --map-image output/hitw.png \